cacophony-wj/licentia_black/ALTERNATES.md

 Under the dropdown you will find "Licentia QUESTS," which features normal outfits, "Licentia QUESTS w. lootable SLOOT" which features normal outfits but sexy endgame boss gear in chests, and "Licentia QUESTS w.
 SLOOTY REPLACERS" which has everyone wearing skimpy clothing.

 There are also **COMBAT** versions of all of the above (focus on flashy 3rd person melee animations), with the third person focus of the previously mentioned **Licentia COMBAT.**

-### Licentia EXPANSION.7z
+Slightly larger **EXPANSION** Profiles are available which add a significant number of additional LOTD collectibles and a more fleshed-out _Hall of Forgotten._

-This is basically _Licentia QUESTS_ packed out to the brim with thousands of more collectibles for _LOTD_.
-It is the most **UNSTABLE AND UNTESTED PROFILE.** Expect problems if you play it.
+The **PYJAMAS** Profile is a paid commission of EXPANSION which adds a limited number of _COCO_ armor sets that I am temporarily offering to the Public.

-All three methods of outfits are available (normal outfits, lootable sexy gear from boss chests, and everyone in skimpy outfits), but there is no **COMBAT** support.
+### SERVITIUM

-**AS OF 11/11/2023 EXPANSION IS NOW AVAILABLE AS A DROPDOWN FROM QUESTS**
+This is basically a different list due to a switch to _SexLab_ for the Adult Framework.
+The gameplay is based around getting locked down in BDSM gear and taken advantage of, but it is keyed to be a lot more forgiving than other modlist of the type.
+Limited creature content is available.
+Most of the difficulty and encounter mods have been removed for compatibility reasons, including _OBIS,_ _Deadly Dragons,_ _Genesis,_ among others.

 ## "OLD VERSIONS" directory of MEGA